 Kalamazoo County Brownfield Redevelopment Authority

 Meetings are held in person at the Kalamazoo County Administration Building, in room 207-A, located at 201 W. Kalamazoo Ave.
-Kalamazoo, MI 49007 and offered virtually.
+Kalamazoo, MI 49007

 The Kalamazoo County Brownfield Redevelopment Authority (KCBRA) is a county-wide redevelopment authority created by the Kalamazoo County Board of Commissioners as allowed by Michigan PA 381, the Brownfield Redevelopment Financing Act.
 The KCBRA focuses on facilitating and supporting the redevelopment of brownfield sites throughout the county.
 The KCBRA has become a major resource and partner for positive economic change in Kalamazoo County helping to assess and understand contaminated sites, foster job creation, eliminate blight, re-use properties and infrastructure, and leverage investment.